Rishikesh-Jadhav/ENPM673-Perception-for-Autonomous-Robots/README.md

 #### 1. Ball Tracking

-Implemented ball tracking using OpenCV to follow the trajectory of a red ball thrown against a wall.
+Implemented ball tracking to follow the trajectory of a red ball thrown against a wall.

 ##### Steps: